Elliot Rodger: Santa Barbara

-In March 2013, Rodger purchased a SIG Sauer P226 handgun for $1,179.48 in Burbank.
-Rodger scheduled his attack to take place around Halloween 2013, but he realized the heightened police presence during the holiday would thwart his plans.
-He began to plan his attack for sometime in November 2013.
-Rodger and two new roommates were placed in a new apartment complex after taking a questionnaire about their personalities.
-Rodger initially joined them for social activities but after a few outings, he began to distance himself.
-One of the roommates suspected Rodger possessed a firearm after hearing a clicking sound from his room numerous times.
+Rodger initially scheduled his attacks to take place around Halloween 2013, but realized the heightened police presence during the holiday would likely thwart his plans.
+He replanned his attacks for sometime in November 2013.
+Rodger and two new roommates were placed in a new apartment complex after answering a questionnaire about their personalities.
+Rodger initially joined them for social activities but after a few outings, he began to distance himself from them.
+One of the roommates suspected Rodger possessed a firearm after hearing a clicking sound coming from his room numerous times.
 Both of his roommates moved out in June 2013, having become uncomfortable living with Rodger.